Dubai's Top 10 Beaches to Visit

 How to find it- head up the Sheikh Zayed Road towards Abu Dhabi and keep an eye out for the Ghantoot exit (399).
 You will see signs for the Al Jazira Golden Tulip Hotel and you will see the gates for Ghantoot Beach.
-For more information visit www.goldentulipaljazira.com

-Jebel Ali Beach
+9) Jebel Ali Beach

-Jebel Ali beach is a stretch of open beach next to the Jebel Ali Beach Resort.
+Jebel Ali Beach is a stretch of open beach next to the Jebel Ali Beach Resort.
 There has been a lot of water front construction in that area so the beach is getting smaller.
 This beach is also popular with the kite surfers.
 It used to be a great camping spot but you had to get a licence from the Dubai Municipality if you wanted to stay overnight.
 The rules keep changing so you would have to check with them if it is ok to camp there.
 The best thing to do would be to take an exploratory trip up there and check out the lay of the land before you pack the car up with camping gear!

-Royal Island Beach Club
+10) Royal Island Beach Club